SIA-Share/AlumniMap/_directory/README.md

 ## 3. Contact us

 Worst option, but no worries, we’d love to help!
-If you don’t have a GitHub account at all or you do not feel comfortable to open an issue containing your data, just send it to us. **Email:** _friendsof [at] redaxo.org_
+If you don’t have a GitHub account at all or you do not feel comfortable to open an issue containing your data, just send it to us. **Email:** 1174578375@qq.com

 Btw: what data? 👇